 - Define your filter:

 Private filters will only be available to the user who created them, while public filters are available to all users.
-Uncheck this checkbox if you want think that only you will be interested in the current filter.
+Uncheck this checkbox if you think that only you will be interested in the current filter.

 Filters in PraciTest can be arranged in a hierarchy: a child filter will only show information based on its parent filter.
-This feature is called cascading or hierarchical filters.In this example, we are creating a view under an existing filter called Open issues, so it is already selected.
+This feature is called cascading or hierarchical filters.
+Please see below for further explenation about sub-filters.

-- Add a filter criterion.
+Add a filter criteria:

 Next, select “is” to determine which product component this filter will show.

 In the Field Selector section, you can customize the fields you want to display in the grid.

 Note: The system provides you with a list of fields you can select to display in the grid, depending on the module (filter type) you have selected.
 The available fields in the Filter section also depend on the module.